 Finding the right Northern Lights Tour in Iceland can be quite the headache.
 There are many tours to choose from and many different types of tours.
 Here are a few pointers on the tours.

 We offer a few different types of tours where you have a chance to witness the majestic, yet elusive, Northern Lights.
-We have many great local expert guides who are specialized Aurora hunters and know myriad of superb spots where you can experience the lights dancing across the sky in beautiful, serene and unspoiled surroundings.
+We have many great local expert guides who are specialized Aurora hunters and know myriad of superb spots where you can experience the lights dancing across the sky in beautiful, serene and unspoiled surroundings. of you could just rent a car and go on your very own aurora hunt.

 If you wish to have the perfect aurora holiday don’t hesitate to reach out to us, we are experts in finding the right tour for you.
-You can also read up on our tips and tricks for the perfect aurora holiday.

 Northern Lights Forecast